ProtDos/Veilo/README.md

 export PATH=$PATH:~/.local/bin/

 # move the file to the current directory
-cd Veilo
+cd Veilo/Client
 buildozer android debug
 ```
-The result will be withing the bin/ directory.
-Note: This is only for android.
+The result will be within the bin/ directory.
+> Note:
+> This is only for android.

 ### Prerequisites